Meghalaya BJP leader accused of running sex racket arrested from UP | Politics

 A court in Tura had on Monday issued a non-bailable warrant against the BJP leader.
 The BJP is a part of the state's ruling Meghalaya Democratic Alliance (MDA), led by Chief Minister Conrad K Sangma of the NPP.

-The police in Meghalaya said the BJP vice president was instructed to cooperate with the investigation and surrender at the Shillong Sadar Police Station but he had been evading arrest.
+The police in Meghalaya said the BJP vice president was asked to cooperate with the investigation and surrender at the Shillong Sadar Police Station but he had been evading arrest.

 Marak, a militant-turned-politician, has claimed he was innocent and alleged he is the target of political vendetta by the chief minister and fears for his life.